sdiehl/wiwinwlh/tutorial.md

 arguments can be passed.
 Haskell follows a very simple rule: all functions in Haskell take a single argument.
 For multi-argument functions (some of which we've already seen), arguments will be individually applied until the function is *saturated* and the function body is evaluated.
-This is known as “currying”.

 For example, the add function from above can be partially applied to produce an add1 function: